AnastasiaLag/addProduct/README.md

 > [!TIP]
 > Use Git Bash so that you don't have to change the commands!

-3. Open [application.properties](src/main/resources/application.properties) file in a text editor and fill in the database credentials accordingly
+3. Open [application.properties](src/main/resources/application.properties) file in a text editor and fill in the database credentials accordingly.
 The file should look something like this:
 ```sh
 spring.application.name=addProduct